onetapbeyond/gen_metrics/bench/README.md

 3. untraced-pipeline [ max_demand:    1 ]
 4. untraced-pipeline [ max_demand: 1000 ]

 Each test attempts to push as many messages as possible through a GenStage pipeline.
 These tests each run for approximately 30 seconds.
 The GenStage processes within the `traced-pipeline` test are being monitored by GenMetrics.
-The server process within the untraced-server test are not being monitored by GenMetrics.
+The GenStage processes within the untraced-server test are not being monitored by GenMetrics.

 ```
 Elixir 1.4.1